CovertLab/vEcoli/doc/reference/stores.rst

     and writes allocated counts to process-specific ``allocate`` stores

 3. Evolvers:
-    Replaces all views into the ``bulk`` store with the counts allocated to each process in its ``allocate`` store, calls the :py:meth:`~ecoli.processes.partition.PartitionedProcess.evolve_state`
+    Each will replace all views into the ``bulk`` store with the counts allocated to its corresponding :py:class:`~ecoli.processes.partition.PartitionedProcess`
+    in its ``allocate`` store, call the
+    :py:meth:`~ecoli.processes.partition.PartitionedProcess.evolve_state`
-    method of each :py:class:`~ecoli.processes.partition.PartitionedProcess`
+    method of its :py:class:`~ecoli.processes.partition.PartitionedProcess`,
-    in said layer, update bulk molecule counts, and send unique molecule updates to be accumulated by the updater for each unique molecule (see :py:class:`~ecoli.library.schema.UniqueNumpyUpdater`)
+    update the bulk molecule counts, and send unique molecule updates to be accumulated by each unique molecule updater (see :py:class:`~ecoli.library.schema.UniqueNumpyUpdater`)

 4. Unique updater: